Conservation Land Stewards

-The Lake Region Conservation Trust (LRCT) is currently recruiting four members for the Lakes Region Conservation Corps (LRCC) – AmeriCorps Program running from May 20th through October 24th of 2019.
+The Lakes Region Conservation Trust (LRCT) is currently recruiting four members to serve as Conservation Land Stewards for the Lakes Region Conservation Corps (LRCC) – AmeriCorps Program running from May 22nd through October 26th of 2019.
 LRCT is one of several partners and Host Sites for the LRCC program through which LRCC members are the driving force behind many of the conservation efforts of New Hampshire’s Lakes Region.

-The LRCC-LRCT program provides hands-on conservation work experience and certifications over a broad range of areas which ensure that LRCC members are capable of independently approaching a variety of tasks in the environmental conservation field.
+Conservation Land Stewards will gain hands-on conservation work experience and certifications over a broad range of areas which ensure that they are capable of independently approaching a variety of tasks in the environmental conservation field.

 - Trail maintenance of LRCT’s 95+ miles of trails,

 - Serving as Island Stewards on Lake Winnipesaukee islands,

 - Property hosting at many of LRCT’s premier hiking properties,

 - Removal of terrestrial invasive plants on conservation lands,

 - Assisting with guided excursions and other education and outreach events,